-After M. Night Shyamalan’s “The Sixth Sense” earned critical acclaim from numerous critics and movie goers from across the globe, his newfound success, M. Night came up with an idea based on his love of superheroes about an interpretation of Superman’s origin story described as, “What if Clark Kent was never born on Krypton, but instead born on Earth & he discovers he is Superman?”
+After M. Night Shyamalan’s “The Sixth Sense” earned critical acclaim from numerous critics and movie goers from across the globe, M. Night came up with an idea based on his love of superheroes about an interpretation of Superman’s origin story described as, “What if Clark Kent was never born on Krypton, but instead born on Earth & he discovers he is Superman?”
 Rather than bringing Superman on the silver screen, M. Night made up his own character named, David Dunn, a security guard with marriage issues, miraculously survives a train crash.
 He comes to the aid of a comic book theorist named, Elijah Price, who encourages him to use his newfound gifts.
 What I’m talking about is the plot from “Unbreakable.”

 Unbreakable was released in November, 2000 four months after Bryan Singer’s X-Men movie came out.
 It received positive reviews from critics and movie goers alike.
 Plus, it managed to recoup its expenses at the box office.
 Unbreakable went on to gain a cult following among superhero fans.
 Quentin Tarantino praised M. Night Shyamalan’s “High Concept”/”What If Scenario” described as, “What if Clark Kent was born on Earth and didn’t know he is Superman?”
 M. Night himself declared that Unbreakable is his personal favorite film.

 If you’ve already seen the previews for M. Night’s film titled, “Glass,” a stand-alone entry known as “Split” starring James McAvoy as a guy named Kevin Crumb, who suffers from a case of multiple personality disorder, abducts teenage girls.
 The captors must find a way to escape before all heck breaks loose.